-Aggregate market value of voting and non-voting common stock held by non-affiliates as of the last business day of the registrant's most recently completed second fiscal quarter: \$4.9 billion of Class A non-voting common stock as of June 30, 2022.
-There is no active market for the Class B
+Aggregate market value of voting and non-voting common stock held by non-affiliates as of the last business day of the registrant's most recently completed second fiscal quarter: \$5.3 billion of Class A non-voting common stock as of June 30, 2023.
+There is no active market for the Class B voting common stock.
+The Class B common stock is closely held by few shareholders.

-Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date: 46,189,068 shares of Class A common stock and 2,542 shares of Class B common stock outstanding on February 17, 2023.
+Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date: 46,189,068 shares of Class A common stock and 2,542 shares of Class B common stock outstanding on February 20, 2024.